 - Can I use something instead of coconut / brown sugar?

 Subbing in a liquid sweetener won’t work.
-There’s no liquid to reduce to make up for the added liquid, so it’d made the cookies cakey.
+There’s no liquid to reduce to make up for the added liquid, so it’d make the cookies cakey.
 Any other granulated sweetener would probably work.

 - What can I use instead of the egg or chia egg?